 I slipped my foot in and it had a solid stop.
 Footwear doesn’t usually do that with my flat feet.
 There’s no wiggle room but they didn’t feel tight, they literally fit like a glove and might be the first pair shoes or boots I’ve ever owned that did.
 Yep, weird, but weirder still was what happened next.

-The wheat was knee to thigh high everywhere and as dawn approach the dew became ridiculous.
+Everywhere we walked the wheat was knee to thigh high.
+With dawn approaching the dew became ridiculous.
 My pant legs were so soaked I felt like I might as well have been wading through a lake.
 While the last thing I expected in West Texas was wet feet, gravity and my socks got together to move that moisture into my boots.
 I began squishing water with every step as we headed for the house.
 I haven’t cut my boot in half to see how it works, and maybe I’ll be able to go into more detail in another report, but it seemed that the Shadow Amphibians would literally pump the water out the drainage ports with each step.
 I’m not talking about sloshing, I’m talking pumping.

 But that wasn’t all I learned in Texas.
 I learned about efficiency.
 In my conversation with Shannon Baker at Lalo, she described how the boot sole and inner plate yield more efficient movement.
 They have independent lab results that scientifically validate that, but my own experience was validation enough for me.
 I exerted less effort covering those familiar field than before, and moved more quickly without tiring.

-The next test is for hunters who traverse rocky trails and perhaps climb in elevation.
+The next test is for hunters and adventurers who traverse rocky trails and perhaps climb in elevation.
 I grabbed a backpack, added some useless weight and traveled to spot south of Estes Park, Colorado.
-Starting at 8500 feet of elevation, I’d climb most of a thousand more in my Shadow Amphibians.
+Starting at 8500 feet of elevation, I climbed most of a thousand more in my Shadow Amphibians.
 Parts of the trail were nicely groomed, parts nothing but pointed rocks resembling a 3D model of the Rocky Mountains themselves, and parts with little to no trail to speak of.

-The Lalo boots gripped everything from slick rock (not wet) to the super pointy bits.
+The Lalo Shadow Amphibians gripped everything from slick rock (not wet) to the super pointy bits.
 It was the later I wanted to really find out about.
 I’ve worn other boots in similar terrain where I could feel all the sharp surfaces through the soles and it’s not fun.
-Then there are boots that you don’t feel the rocks in but they don’t flex so you fatigue much faster.
-Wearing the Amphibians I had great grip and comfort.
+Alternatively, in some boots you don’t feel the rocks in but they don’t flex so you fatigue much faster.
+Wearing the Amphibians delivered great grip and comfort.
 I believe it’s the “puncture resistant composite plate for protection and fatigue reduction” that makes the difference here.
 Either way I believe my feet would have been happy going a much longer distance.

 One last test for the Lalo boots: Let’s see how fast the boot will clear water.
 Next to a waterfall I submersed my foot and left it there for a minute or so to take pictures.
 Within two tenths of a mile I couldn’t tell I’d ever stepped in the water.
 To me, that’s impressive.
-I’d guess there was still moisture inside, I didn’t take off my boot to check, but I couldn’t tell it and I wasn’t wearing any super high tech socks.
-I guess I can thank the boot lining for that.
+I guess some moisture might have remained inside, I didn’t take off my boot to check.
+But I couldn’t tell it and I wasn’t wearing any super high tech socks.
+I suppose I can thank the boot lining for that.
 Lalo says it’s, “Moisture wicking hydrophobic antimicrobial.”
 It’s been a week since the second hike there and I just verified these Amphibians don’t stink!

 When it comes to gear, wisdom generally dictates getting the right tool for the right job.
 Any footwear review must take that into account.
 I’d never have guessed that I’d be so enthusiastic about boots that let water in.
-As it happens, Lalo makes an alternate version of these called the Intruder without the passive drainage system.
+As it happens, Lalo makes an alternate version without the passive drainage system.
+We review the Shadow Intruder from Hawaii.
 I rather imagine I’d prefer those in the winter.